Do’s & Don’t for Designing Decals, Stickers or Labels:

 #6 Adjust your levels of stickiness appropriately.
 It is typically not a good idea to use face adhesives, as it limits the placement prospects and are less likely to be used.

-Whether you’re attempting to sell your own products or trying to help your clients sell their products by offering great design, learning how to design a sticker that will make products fly of the shelf.
+Whether you’re attempting to sell your own products or trying to help your clients sell their products by offering great design, learning how to design a product label or sticker that will make products fly of the shelf.